-- An enrollment process that is scheduled and adopted to include a timeline that allows for a broad-based recruiting and application process within the District. - The development of promotional and informational materials that appeal to all of the various racial and ethnic groups represented in the District, parents of pupils with disabilities, and parents of pupils who are English learners. - The appropriate development of promotional and informational materials in languages other than English to appeal to limited English proficient populations. - Outreach meetings in the District to reach prospective students and parents. - The distribution of promotional and informational materials to a broad variety of community group and agencies that serve the various racial, ethnic, disability, and interest groups represented in the District.
+- An enrollment process that is scheduled and adopted to include a timeline that allows for a broad-based recruiting and application process within the District. - The development of promotional and informational materials that appeal to all of the various racial and ethnic groups represented in the District. - The appropriate development of promotional and informational materials in languages other than English to appeal to limited English proficient populations. - Outreach meetings in the District to reach prospective students and parents. - The distribution of promotional and informational materials to a broad variety of community group and agencies that serve the various racial, ethnic, and interest groups represented in the District.